Imperative process algebra and models of computation: The Imperative Process Algebra

 The notation $\phi \Liff \psi$, where $\phi$ and $\psi$ are \deACPet\ terms of sort $\Cond$, is used for the term $(\phi \Limpl \psi) \Land (\psi \Limpl \phi)$.
 The axioms of \deACPet\ (given below) include an equation $\phi = \psi$ for each two terms $\phi$ and $\psi$ from $\CondTerm$ for which the formula $\phi \Liff \psi$ holds in $\gD$.

-\deACPet\ concerns processes in which data are involved.
-Data parameterized actions make it possible that data is communicated between processes.
-Assignment actions make it possible to change data in the course of a process.
-Guarded commands make it possible that a process proceeds at certain stages in a way that depends on the changing data.

-Let $t \in \ProcTerm$ and $\rho \in \FVarVal$.
-Then the term $\eval{\rho}(t)$ denotes the process that behaves the same as the process denoted by $t$ except that each subterm of $t$ that belongs to $\DataTerm$ is evaluated using the flexible variable valuation $\rho$ updated according to the assignment actions that have taken place at the point where the subterm is encountered.
+Let $a$ be a basic action from $\Act$, $e_1$, \ldots, $e_n$, and $e$ be terms from $\DataTerm$, $\phi$ be a term from $\CondTerm$, and $t$ be a term from $\ProcTerm$ denoting a process $p$.
+Then the additional operators to build terms of sort $\Proc$ can be explained as follows: \begin{itemize} \item the term $a(e_1,\ldots,e_n)$ denotes the process that first performs the data parameterized action $a(e_1,\ldots,e_n)$ and then terminates successfully; \item the term $\ass{v}{e}$ denotes the process that first performs the assignment action $\ass{v}{e}$, whose intended effect is the assignment of the result of evaluating $e$ to flexible variable $v$, and then terminates successfully; \item the term $\phi \gc t$ denotes the process that behaves as $p$ if condition $\phi$ holds and as $\dead$ otherwise; \item the term $\eval{\rho}(t)$ denotes the process that behaves as $p$, except that each subterm of $t$ that belongs to $\DataTerm$ is evaluated using flexible variable valuation $\rho$ updated according to the assignment actions that have taken place at the point where the subterm is encountered. \end{itemize} Evaluation operators are a variant of state operators (see e.g.~\cite{BB88}).

 The following closed \deACPet\ term is reminiscent of a program that computes the difference between two integers by subtracting the smaller one from the larger one ($i, j, d \in \FlexVar$): \begin{ldispl} \ass{d}{i} \seqc ((d \geq j = \one) \gc \ass{d}{d - j} \altc (d \geq j = \zero) \gc \ass{d}{j - d})\;. \footnotemark \end{ldispl}